mai-amber/Coronavirus-School-Closures-Data-Science/README.md

 The program was created using Python 3.

 ### Project Motivation:
 This is a project submitted as part of the data science nanodegree on Udacity.
 The aims of this project were to test a number of hypotheses related to school closures due to COVID-19.

-The key questions were:
+The question often arises whether or not this is an affective strategy, I wish to explore this by asking the following questions:

 1. Do open schools exacerbate coronavirus outbreaks?
 2. Is there a difference between age groups?